cs24m532/Assignment3/README.md

 model_compression_ratio

+This visualization is used to analyze accuracy vs. compression trade-offs.

 Summary

-Evaluation is embedded in train.py
+Evaluation is embedded directly in train.py

 eval.py is intentionally unused

 Compression analysis is isolated in measure_compression.py

-All results are reproducible with fixed seeds
+All experiments are reproducible with fixed seeds